titanium-47/titanium-47/README.md

-A sophmore at Redmond High School who writes code in C++, and Java.
+A junior at Redmond High School who writes code in C++, and Java.